Lord Howe Island Stick Insect Facts

 - Rather understandably, the IUCN currently lists this remarkable creature as Critically Endangered.

-- Lastly, existing in only one small known location, its primary threats consist of climate change and habitat loss.
+- Lastly, it exists in only one small known location.
+Therefore, its primary threats consist of climate change and habitat loss.

 Lord Howe Stick Insect Physical Description